 The Deutscher Wetterdienst (DWD) Global Precipitation Climatology Centre (GPCC) was established in 1989 to provide high-quality precipitation analyses over land based on conventional precipitation gauges.
-We use two GPCC products, the V7 Full Data Analysis for the majority of the time (currently 1998-2013), and the V5 Monitoring Product from 2014 to the then-present.
+We use two GPCC products, the V8 Full Data Analysis for the majority of the time (currently 1998-2016), and the V6 Monitoring Product from 2017 to the then-present.

-The Monitoring Product is posted about two months after the month of observation (see Schneider et al. 2008; Rudolf and Schneider, 2005) and is based on SYNOP and monthly CLIMAT reports received in near-real time via GTS from ~7,000-8,000 stations world-wide reported in the following sources:
+The Monitoring Product is posted about two months after the month of observation (see Becker et al. 2013; Schneider et al. 2014, 2018) and is based on SYNOP and monthly CLIMAT reports received in near-real time via GTS from \sim 7,000-8,000 stations world-wide reported in the following sources: